Somalia orders top UN envoy to leave » Capital News

 The UN mission in Somalia is tasked with supporting peace efforts and the strengthening of government institutions in the Horn of Africa nation, which was left ruined by decades of civil war.

-As part of that, the UN supports police officers, including with stipend salary payments, logistics, uniforms and training.
+As part of that, the UN supports police officers and soldiers, including with stipend salary payments, logistics, uniforms and training.

 Haysom wrote to the Somali government on December 30, requesting details of the legal basis of the arrest of Robow, as well as calling for investigations into the deaths in the protests following his detention.